U Mobile – the wild card

 “We have the best (network), although the other three (telcos) may not like it,” Wong notes.

-U Mobile has been relatively quiet despite all the noise in the market on which telco boasts the best 4G coverage.
-The telco has chosen to remain on the sidelines.
+all the noise in the market on which telco boasts the best 4G coverage.

 With the collaboration, U Mobile aims to be the first telco in the country to enter into 5G network development.

-Wong says it is not too early to look at the development of 5G that is supposed to be rolled out in 2020, although the standards have not been fixed yet.
+development of 5G that is supposed to be rolled out in 2020, although

 He notes that one of its challenges is to keep abreast of the changes in technology.